Victorian Rental Reforms become effective on 29 March 2021.

 6. Property Disclosures

-Snug enables property providers to complete the disclosures in the Onlist process when listing a new property.
-The Property Disclosures are displayed on property page, within the enquiry auto-reply to the renter and on the application submission page.
+Snug enables property providers to complete the disclosures in the Onlist process when listing a new property, for example, the property sales disclosure.
+The Property Disclosures are displayed on the property page, within the enquiry auto-reply to the renter and on the application submission page.

 7. Embedded network